rhiot/rhiot/docs/readme.md

 #### Installer

-The GPSD component installs it's own dependencies for Linux using apt-get, you can configure the installer or set an alternate one on the component:
+The GPSD component installs it's own dependencies for Debian-based systems using apt-get, these include psmisc, gpsd and gpsd-clients, as well as their dependencies.
+You can configure the installer or set an alternate one on the component:

     GpsdComponent gpsd = new GpsdComponent();
     gpsd.setInstaller(new CustomInstaller());
     camelContext.addComponent("gpsd", gpsd);

-You can also specify alternate dependencies for your platform, eg on Debian install psmisc to use 'killall' to terminate the gpsd daemon, if your platform uses my-custom-proctools for example, you should configure the component as follows:
+You can also specify alternate/additional dependencies for your platform, if your platform uses my-custom-tools for example, you should configure the component as follows:

     GpsdComponent gpsd = new GpsdComponent();
-    gpsd.setRequiredPackages("my-custom-proctools"); //comma-separated list of packages to install camelContext.addComponent("gpsd", gpsd);
+    gpsd.setRequiredPackages("my-custom-tools,gpsd,gpsd-clients"); //comma-separated list of packages to install camelContext.addComponent("gpsd", gpsd);

 If an Installer is not set on the component, Camel will try to find an instance in the